OkeyChiezey/Donation-Ecosystem-Analysis/README.md

 ## 📊 4.
 Data Visualization & Segmentation

-We don't export "everything" to Excel—we export **answers**.
  Below is the visualization plan for the final dashboard:

 | Dashboard Component | Data Source | The Strategic "Why" |
 | --- | --- | --- |